JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

 This folder contains details on the exact indices of each joint keypoint that is returned from the pose estimation algorithm.
 For some reason, when you google this information there's a lot of contraditing info and diagrams so for your convenience, I've verified these keypoints myself.
 There is also a [visual diagram](Visual.png) for them.

 ## [Models]
 This folder contains all of the files for building and training the neural networks.
-See

-For now, some of the code will be stored as Jupyter Notebooks.
-This will be converted to raw Python code upon acceptance and publishing of papers in conference preceedings (found in IEEE Xplore).

-The YOLOv7 library is not included in source code and will require external installation.
-This may be changed in future versions of this repository.
+See the README file in the Model Training folder for more info.
 If one of the ipynb files (Jupyter Notebooks) get cut off or don't fully load, reload the page.

-There are two main sections:
+## Pose Estimation
+This folder contains 3 files.
+1. YOLOv7 Pose.py - This is the original pose estimation model that I referenced.
+Requires YOLOv7 to be installed on your local machine.
+There might be some small bugs in that file since I modified it a bit in the github repo.
+2. Modified Pose Estimation.py - This is the pose estimation model that I modified from the original.
+It includes the automatic rotation algorithm and some nice print statements to track progress.
+3. Paper Data.py - This is almost the exact same thing as Modified Pose Estimation.py, but it includes more data collection.
+It collects data from the original (unrotated) video pose estimation and data from the new rotated video pose estimation.
+It generates graphs at the end, which is what I used to make the charts that are included in my paper.
+Useful for writing my paper, irrelevant for the actual development.

+# Overview
 ## 1. The Recognition Model
   - Three primary model architectures were tested on the initial dataset:
         - 2D CNNs